 Syracuse “Ban the Box ordinance – Formerly incarcerated people now have a chance to be considered for local jobs

 We work through task forces and coalitions on issues identified by the ACTS network.
-Currently, ACTS is working directly in the areas of equity in public education, criminal justice reforms, and the reduction of community violence.
-ACTS is also playing a significant role in transportation concerns, especially with I-81 debate and a supportive role in addressing poverty through job creation.
+Currently, ACTS is working directly in the areas of equity in public education, criminal justice reforms.
+ACTS is also playing a significant role in transportation concerns, especially with I-81 debate and a supportive role for addressing community violence and jobs creation.

 We are currently re-focusing and considering areas of task force formation.
 If you would like to become involved in areas such as:

 Two of our long-standing task forces—Criminal Justice + Community Violence and Youth—have accomplished the goals they set for themselves.
 As a result, they are being disbanded.
 We celebrate their hard-won victories.

 Once ACTS’ new issues are identified in the fall of 2019, new task forces will be formed to address those issues.